department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 #### Quotation marks

-Always use curly quotation marks for both quotes and apostrophes instead of straight up and down ones.
+Use curly quotation marks instead of straight up and down ones.